Berwick Rangers F.C.: History

 John Coughlin resigned as Berwick Rangers manager after a 3–0 home loss to Alloa Athletic on 6 October 2007.
 He left with Berwick at the foot of the table with only 5 points after 9 games.
 Cowdenbeath coach Michael Renwick was appointed new manager on 25 October 2007.
 However, after a dismal season which saw Berwick finish bottom and ship 101 goals, including a 9–2 defeat to Peterhead, Renwick was relieved of his duties on 19 April 2008.
 The official website reported on 12 May 2008 that Camelon manager Allan McGonigal would take over as manager.
 He resigned from his post on 13 November 2008.
 His announcement came in the wake of a deal which saw a fan led consortium take control of the club.
 On 27 January the consortium concluded their deal to buy the club.

 Following McGonigal's resignation Jimmy Crease became manager for the fourth time, initially as a caretaker, but then on a permanent basis in December 2008.
 Following a 4–0 defeat to Deveronvale in the second round of the 2011–12 Scottish Cup Crease stood down as manager.
 Player Ian Little was named caretaker manager until the end of 2011 when his position was to be reviewed.
 On 28 December 2011, Little was given the managers job at least until the end of the 2011–12 season.
-On 26 August 2012, Rangers FC played their first ever league game in England when they faced Berwick Rangers at Shielfield Park, in a repeat of their famous cup game in 1967.
+On 26 August 2012, Rangers FC played their first ever league game in England when they faced Berwick Rangers at Shielfield Park, similar to when the previous Glasgow Rangers played their famous cup game in 1967.
 Berwick Rangers earned another famous result, with a 1–1 draw – Fraser McLaren scoring in the 62nd minute of the game.

 On 12 January 2014, Berwick Rangers sacked manager Ian Little, with the club third bottom in Scottish League Two.
 A few days later Colin Cameron was appointed as the club's new player manager.

 On 18 May 2019, Berwick Rangers became the second club after East Stirlingshire to be relegated out of the SPFL pyramid and into the Lowland Football League, after a 7–0 loss on aggregate to Highland League champions Cove Rangers.

 The Berwick Rangers Community Foundation was established in 2020.

-Berwick Rangers record league performance was an 11-0 win over Vale of Leithen in the Scottish Lowland League on the 9 October 2021.
+Berwick Rangers record league performance was an 11–0 win over Vale of Leithen in the Scottish Lowland League on the 9 October 2021.